BaseOptim

 Returns:

-a dictionary containing the data_fidelity of iteration it.
+the data_fidelity at iteration it.

 update_metrics_fn(metrics, X_prev, X, x_gt=None)[source]